isomerpages/nlb-reference/_science-tech-sciences/COVID 19 Resilience and Restrictions.md

 Sasse, T. (2021, July 26).
 Tackling COVID-19 over the long term: How to strengthen international efforts to end the pandemic.
 The Institute for Government.
 Retrieved December 27, 2021, from [https://www.instituteforgovernment.org.uk/sites/default/files/publications/tackling-covid-long-term.pdf](https://www.instituteforgovernment.org.uk/sites/default/files/publications/tackling-covid-long-term.pdf)

 ### Videos

+**Virtual roundtables on the future of the COVID-19 pandemic and other infectious threats**

+The World Health Organization and partners discuss the future of the COVID-19 pandemic and other infectious threats in the next three to five years.
+They explore four potential scenarios and discuss the implications, potential risks and possible solutions, namely the pandemic is over, and COVID-19 is under control; five years later, the virus through multiple mutations manages to persist and become part of our lives; the virus has evolved to become even more infectious; and in addition to a worsening COVID-19 pandemic, a new pandemic emerges.

+Virtual roundtables (#1 & #2) on the future of the COVID-19 pandemic and other infectious threats.
+(2021, November 4 & 9).
+WHO’s Information Network for Epidemics.
+Retrieved December 27, 2021, from https://www.youtube.com/watch?v=Z0OaNAYKpAQ (#1) & https://www.youtube.com/watch?v=DrzHj_mib1c (#2)